How to Reduce Food Waste and Save Money

 Carefully Check Freshness Dates (before buying)

 Not all stores are good at removing expired food from their shelves.
 Before you purchase items (especially those that are less common) look carefully at the expiration dates printed on the packaging.
-Make sure that you’ll have time to finish the item before it expires.
+Make sure that you’ll have time to finish the item before it expires, this will help you reduce food waste.

 Similar to the idea of shopping for sales, sometimes it pays to get smaller packages, even if they appear more expensive.
 In the case of milk, eggs, etc. getting a greater amount may be a lesser price per item (for example a half gallon of milk for $3.00 or a gallon for $4.00) but if you know that you won’t finish more than a half gallon before it goes bad, go with the lesser amount.
 It will save you money while making less food waste.